VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<ins>Ascalon’s Mercy Concealed</ins>:**
-Cone aimed at every players dealing <span class="phys">physical damage</span> and applying a <span class="debuff"></span> debuff.
+Cone aimed at every players dealing <span class="phys">physical damage</span> and applying a <span class="debuff">Damage Down</span> debuff.
 The players positions are snapshoted at the end of the cast and the cones are fired 2 seconds later.

 ___